bargru83/blog/posts/makers-academy-remote-week-2.md

 ---ENDFRONTMATTER---
 ![Makers Academy remote week 2](media/makers-academy-remote-week-2-header.png "Makers Academy remote week 2")

-During <a href="makers-academy-remote-week-1.html" id="link">week 1</a> I realised that I was pushing myself too hard, working until I practically fell asleep each night.
+During <a href="makers-academy-remote-week-1.html" class="link">week 1</a> I realised that I was pushing myself too hard, working until I practically fell asleep each night.
 It seems that many others in my cohort were feeling the same way, so as a result this week the pair coding has generally been finished by around 6pm each day.
 After a break for dinner I’ve been getting on with some self-directed study until around 11pm, in the form of catching up with the large backlog of bookmarked articles that I’ve already accumulated.
 I’m still working late each night, but self-directed reading is a lot less strenuous that pairing to solve a difficult challenge.

 # Code review